circus-tent/circus/docs/source/security.rst

 -----------

-By default, all processes started with Circus will be running with the same user than **circusd**.
-Depending on the system access of the user, you may not have access to all the features Circus provides.
+By default, all processes started with Circus will be running with the same user and group than **circusd**.
+Depending on the privilege the user has on the system, you may not have access to all the features Circus provides.

 For instance, some statistics features on the running processes require privileges.
+Typically if you all the CPU usage numbers you can get using the **stats** command are *0*, it means your user can't access the proc files.

-You may run **circusd** as root, and set the **uid** and **gid** values for each watcher to get all features.
+You may run **circusd** as root, to fix this, and set the **uid** and **gid** values for each watcher to get all features.

-In any case, beware that depending on the application you run with Circus, even if the processes are executed under a unprivileged user, if the **circusd** process is run as root, it's not impossible that a bug introduces a privilege escalation issue.
+But beware that running **circusd** as root exposes you to potential privilege escalation bugs.
+While we're doing our best to avoid any bug, running as root and facing a bug that performs unwanted actions on your system may be an issue.

-The best way to prevent this issue is to make sure that the system where you run Circus is isolated -- like a VM.
+The best way to prevent this issue is to make sure that the system where you run Circus is isolated -- like a VM **or** to run the whole system under a controlled user.